-As a result, we would recommend the following specific amendments be made to the Bill to ensure it aligns with its stated objective and avoids any unintended consequences for Canadian producers.
+If the Bill is to proceed, the following specific amendments to the Bill are necessary to avoid any unintended consequences for Canadian agriculture producers.

-- Recommendation #1: That Section 4(2) (I) be removed to allow the Advisory Committee the flexibility to undertake its mandate and to focus its attention on pandemic prevention and preparedness. - Specifically, our concerns relate to the use of the words "regulate" and "phase out."
-It is recommended this wording be removed or changed to consistently use "assess" or "summarize." - Recommendation #2: That the Bill include language that encourages continued support and enforcement of existing biosecurity initiatives, including industry-led initiatives. - Recommendation #3: That the reference to "high-risk species" in Section 4 (2) (I). iv. be clearly defined.
+• Recommendation #1: That Section 4(2) (I) be removed to allow the Advisory Committee the flexibility to undertake its mandate and to focus its attention on pandemic prevention and preparedness.

+Specifically, our concerns relate to the use of the words "regulate" and "phase out."

+- Recommendation #2: That the Bill include language that encourages continued support and enforcement of existing biosecurity initiatives, including industry-led initiatives. - Recommendation #3: That the reference to "high-risk species" in Section 4 (2) (I). iv. be clearly defined.